Microsoft Built Its Own Custom Linux Kernel For Its New IoT Service - Slashdot

 You know not everyone is blessed to be a bearded hipster making $180,000 a year in Silicon Valley and working from a coffee shop all day while working in their hip node.js frameworks talking to the NOSQL database for a company that doesn't make any money.

-In my world you support what the employers tells you to support or you're fired and r
+In my world you support what the employers tells you to support or you're fired and replaced with someone who will.
+That is a fact.

 Re: (Score:2)